-Application software provides security for the computer system against threats and malicious computer programs that come from the internet or through connected peripherals.
-However, it is not easy to prevent the dangers of the internet if you do not have a firewall.
+Application software indeed serves as a crucial defense mechanism for computer systems against potential threats and malicious programs originating from the internet or connected peripherals.
+Nevertheless, the fortification against the perils of the internet is incomplete without the presence of a firewall.

 Mode Of Operation

 Upon initiating the antivirus program, the preliminary step is to conduct a scan to ascertain the presence of any malicious programs that may have infiltrated the system.